syncfusion-content/maui-docs/MAUI/TreeMap/getting-started.md

 # Getting Started with the .NET MAUI TreeMap

 This section provides a quick overview of how to get started with the [.NET MAUI SfTreeMap](https://www.syncfusion.com/maui-controls/maui-tree-map) for .NET MAUI and a walk-through to configure the .NET MAUI TreeMap in a real-time scenario.
+Follow the steps below to add a basic treeMap view to your project.

 ## Prerequisites